 Jackie holds a BA Hons degree in History and Sociology from Liverpool University.
 She was a Social Worker in the UK and abroad with the armed services in Germany and Cyprus and has travelled the world.
 For the past 20 years she has worked in the heritage industry, in the Royal Household at Windsor Castle, and as a Guide Lecturer for Historic Royal Palaces.

-Jackie delivers illustrated talks on HM Queen Elizabeth II, Windsor Castle, Hampton Court Palace and many different aspects of London.
-She lectures for cruise lines and, within the UK, for the U3A and many other Societies.
+Jackie has specialised in walking tours of London, as well as the gardens and palace of Hampton Court, and is accredited by the City of London University and Institute of Tourist Guides for: City of London, City of Westminster, Clerkenwell & Islington.
+She delivers illustrated Lectures on HM Queen Elizabeth II, Windsor Castle, Hampton Court Palace and many different aspects of London.
+Jackie lectures for cruise lines and, within the UK, for the U3A, National Trust and many other societies.

 Vanda is a Guide Lecturer at Hampton Court and, as an art practitioner, she also teaches painting and art appreciation.